SASlabgroup/microSWIFT-programmer/OBS_Calibrator/README.md

 ---

-**Note**: This application is designed for scientific and industrial use.
+**Note**: This application is designed for scientific use only.
 Always verify calibration results against known standards before field deployment.